tramitit/guides/en/spain/health_card_application.md

 ---
-title: "Health Card Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "How to Apply for a Health Card in Spain"
-description: "Step by step guide on how to apply for a health card in Spain, also known as the 'Tarjeta Sanitaria Europea'."
+- Spain
+date: '2024-06-07'
+description: Learn how to obtain the 'Tarjeta Sanitaria Europea' to access healthcare benefits in Spain.
+Process, required docs, and additional info provided.
 draft: false
+meta_title: 'How to Get Your Health Card in Spain: Process & Details'
+title: 'How to Get Your Health Card in Spain: Process & Details'
-translationKey: "spain-health_card_application"
+translationKey: spain-health_card_application
 ---

 ## Description
 ### What is it?